Wine and X

 The most simple workaround is to emulate a virtual desktop.

 Setting the size of the virtual desktop big enough might be the easiest workaround (advantage: alt+tab will work too).
-With explorer, any application can have it’s separate virtual desktop:
+With explorer, any application can have its separate virtual desktop:

 wine explorer "/desktop=app,1024x768" "C:/Program Files/Install dir/application.exe"